-Did you know that next to Asheville, you can find fantastically fun things to do in Hendersonville, NC?
-Explore museums, hiking, breweries, wineries, a historic downtown area, and apple orchards.
+Next to Asheville, you can find the best things to do in Hendersonville, NC.
+Explore museums, hiking, breweries, wineries, and a historic downtown area.

 Before moving to Asheville, NC, we spent a long weekend enjoying the wineries, hiking, and touring the areas around Western North Carolina.

 After trekking the gorgeous The Hunger Games waterfalls at DuPont, we grabbed lunch in historic downtown Hendersonville.

 We instantly fell in love with the city, its chill vibes, and its friendly community.
 We even almost bought a house here.

 We also stayed in Hendersonville while house hunting.
 It’s still one of our favorite cities to visit for food, festivals, and bevies — especially since Hendersonville is only about a 40-minute drive from downtown Asheville.

 What can you do in Hendersonville, NC?

 Hendersonville is filled with delicious and unique restaurants.
 You can play pinball or shop for your dog.
 Grab a flight of sour beer and coffee or immerse yourself in literature and history.